Are you ready to discover your college program?

-Since 1965, the federal government has provided students with financial assistance, and this year alone, it will give $120 billion to help students pay for higher education.
+The federal government provides more than $120 billion each year to help students pay for higher education.
 The U.S. Department of Education (ED) oversees federal student aid programs and administers the FAFSA, but individual states also offer financial aid programs.
-Although each state’s requirements and offerings are different, almost all require students to complete the FAFSA.
+Although each state's requirements and offerings are different, almost all require students to complete the FAFSA.
 Colleges and universities also refer to the FAFSA when distributing scholarship funds, work-study positions, and other institutional aid dollars.

 How to Get Financial Aid for MBA Programs